LawrenzoDM/7-PB-language-number/README.md

 * Create a variable with the value of "10.05".
 Convert it to a number.

 #### 3. Remain There
 Check if the following numbers are even numbers.
-If so, print true.
-If not, print false.
+Use a ternary and if the number is even print `30 is even`, else print that it is odd.
 * 30
 * 939
 * 40.9